2 tablespoons fresh parsley, chopped, plus more for garnish

 Drain the kidney beans; set aside.

-In a large pot over medium heat, add onion, bell pepper and celery (if oil-free, add a little water to sauté).
+In a large pot over medium heat, add oil.
+When hot, add onion, bell pepper and celery.
 Cook until vegetables are tender and slightly browned, about 8-10 minutes.
 Add garlic; cook for one more minute, until fragrant.

 Add parsley, hot sauce, thyme, paprika, salt and pepper; stir to evenly coat the vegetables in the spices.
 Cook for one minute.